MishraSubash/Final_Project/README.md

  ## Exit Strategy
- This may be the most important step to fefine when to get out from the market, This bot is directed to get out under two circumstances:
+ This may be the most important step to define when to get out from the market, This bot is directed to get out under two circumstances:
  * Gain Check:
       * The Take Profit: It will be the upper limit where the position will be closed.
 If the share reaches that price, then you have taken the maximum amount you wanted to take.
       * The Stop Loss: It will be the lower limit.
 This is the most important measure against your losses and in favour of your gains.
 More on that later.